OCahungo/databricks_apparel_streaming/ProjectPlan.md

 - **Task 17: Create `03_gold.denormalized_sales_facts` Streaming Table**

+  - Tips

     - _Business logic:_ Join sales transactions with current dimension tables to enrich each sale with customer, product, and store attributes.
 Use left joins to ensure all sales are included, even if some dimension data is missing.
 Alias columns for clarity and usability in BI tools.
-  - _Tip (code):_ If stuck, open final_dlt.py (under the "final dlt pipeline" folder) and search "Task 17".
+    - _Tip (code):_ If stuck, open `final_dlt.py` (under the `final dlt pipeline` folder) and search "Task 17".

   - [ ] Read as a stream from `LIVE.02_silver.silver_sales_transactions`.
   - [ ] Read `LIVE.silver_customers_current`, `LIVE.silver_products_current`, and `LIVE.silver_stores_current` as static/lookup tables.